luismartinezs/todo-app-vue/README.md

 ## Planning

-Basic CRUD (to-do list is a good example)
+Functionality and purpose: Simple app with CRUD funcionality.
+The purpose is to test and use technologies.

 Frontend:
 VueJS